tsdat/pipeline-template/templates/ingest/{{ cookiecutter.module }}/README.md

 ## Customizing your pipeline
 You will need to edit the configuration files and possibly additional python code (e.g., pipeline.py) to customize the template pipeline for your data.
-To assist with customizing  your pipeline, this template comes embedded with pre-configured VS Code settings that will make editing/running/debuggging your pipeline much easier.
+To assist with customizing  your pipeline, this template comes embedded with pre-configured VS Code settings that will make editing/running/debugging your pipeline much easier.
 Therefore, we highly recommend using the VS Code IDE to customize your pipeline.
 However, advanced Python developers may also use any other IDE of choice (e.g., PyCharm).

 1. Use the `TODO-Tree` VS Code extension or use the search tool to find occurrences of "`# DEVELOPER:`".
 Each instance of this requires your attention.
 Attend to all the developer todos in this folder and remove the comment as you implement things.
-These developer comments will need to be removed before the pipeline
+These developer comments will need to be removed before the pipeline is deployed.

 2. As you are developing, try to follow best practices to save yourself (and others)